“Andrew Critch (personal email)” <email@example.com> — for social/fun stuff

 Prior to this, from 2015 to 2017 I was a research fellow at the Machine Intelligence Research Institute in Berkeley, CA. Before that, I worked as a quant / stock trader / data scientist for a financial trading firm in New York City.
 Before that, in September 2013 I took leave from a mathematics postdoc at the NSF Mathematical Biosciences Institute in Columbus, Ohio, to build and expand the Center for Applied Rationality (CFAR) in Berkeley.
 And just before that, in May 2013 I finished my PhD in mathematics under Bernd Sturmfels at UC Berkeley, with mentor Shaowei Lin.
-My research is in algebraic statistics, and I'm especially interestested in applications of algebraic geometry to the study of causal inference and machine learning models.
+My thesis research was in algebraic statistics, with applications of algebraic geometry to the study of causal inference and machine learning models.
 I switched from pure algebraic geometry to algebraic statistics in fall 2011 because machine learning has become so incredibly cool that I just can’t help thinking about it.

-Aside from my academic work, I also helped form the Center for Applied Rationality (CFAR) between 2011 and 2012, which is now a registered non-profit organization being run full-time by Julia Galef, Anna Salamon, and Michael Smith.
-CFAR runs workshops on rational decision-making and action-taking on the basis of empirical findings in cognitive science, and of course, data collected from previous workshops.
+Also during my PhD between 2011 and 2012, I cofounded the Center for Applied Rationality in Berkeley, which is now a registered 501(c)(3) non-profit with 7 full-time employees and many volunteers.
+CFAR runs workshops teaching techniques for rational decision-making and action-taking, on the basis of empirical findings in cognitive science, and of course, data collected from previous workshops.
 It’s the best education per-dollar I’ve ever seen available, anywhere.
-Check it out!
+Check it out.

 Where I’m from and where I’ve been

 I was organically grown in a tiny fishing village of about 250 people called Hillview in Newfoundland, Canada, where I learned how to be happy, and I proudly consider Newfoundland English to be my native language.
 I attended high school in Clarenville, Newfoundland (class of 2004), and went to Memorial University of Newfoundland for my undergrad (class of 2006).
 Then I started my PhD studying analytic geometry at the University of Toronto, but soon decided that I liked algebraic geometry more, so I got an MSc from Toronto instead (class of 2008), and started a new PhD in algebraic geometry at Berkeley.
 I moved to Rome in January, 2010, where I was a visiting scholar at Università degli Studi Roma Tre.
 I moved back to Berkeley in August, 2010, to New York City in April, 2014, and back to Berkeley for a third time in September, 2015… if you noticed a pattern here, you’re right: Berkeley is definitely my favorite place to live so far 🙂